Discrete-Value Group and Fully Connected Architectures for Beyond Diagonal Reconfigurable Intelligent Surfaces: System Model

-This is the conventional architecture traditionally employed in the literature.
-In this architecture, each port of the RIS is connected to ground with a reconfigurable impedance and is not connected to the other ports.
-We denote with $Z_{n_{I}}=jX_{n_{I}}$ the impedance connecting the $n_{I}$-th port to ground, for $n_{I}=1,\ldots,N_{I}$.
-Thus, the reactance matrix $\mathbf{X}_{I}$ is a diagonal matrix given by
+The single connected RIS architecture is the conventional architecture adopted in the literature \cite{bas19}, \cite{wu19a}, \cite{liu21}.
+Here, each port of the reconfigurable impedance network is connected to ground with a reconfigurable impedance and is not connected to the other ports.
+The reactance matrix $\mathbf{X}_{I}$ is a diagonal matrix given by $\mathbf{X}_{I}=\mathrm{diag}\left(X_{1},X_{2},\ldots,X_{N_{I}}\right)$, where $X_{n_{I}}$ is the reactance connecting the $n_{I}$th port to ground, for $n_{I}=1,\ldots,N_{I}$.
+According to \eqref{eq:T(X)}, the scattering matrix $\boldsymbol{\Theta}$ is also a diagonal matrix written as